 A significant minority (20 percent) of Orinda residents live on streets that receive no public funds for maintenance.
 However, the property owners on these streets pay the same taxes that fund the repair and maintenance of their neighbor's streets.
 There are claims that this is appropriate and that the city has no choice in not addressing the inequity.
 The following facts question these claims and present a solution to the current inequity that exits within the city between those living on publicly maintained streets and those living on privately maintained streets.

-Paying to repair the publicly maintained Residential streets.
+Paying to Repair the Publicly Maintained Residential Streets.

-Since 2012 the city has raised $55 million to repair the 64 miles of Residential streets including $5 million in sales tax and $45 million in road bonds.
+Since 2012 the city has raised $50 million to repair the 64 miles of Residential streets including $5 million in sales tax and $45 million in road bonds.
 The $45 million in bonds will cost about $65 million to repay over 20 years including interest.
 The $70 million total will be shared by all of Orinda's 7,000 households; $10,000 per household.

-The latest version of the City's Road Plan estimate that after the city completed the repairs to the Residential streets, bringing their minimum PCI (Pavement Condition Index) up to 50 (no “Poor” roads in Orinda), the City would need to spend $3.5 million per year to maintain the system.
+The latest version of the City's Road Plan estimates that after the city completes the repairs to the Residential streets, bringing their minimum PCI (Pavement Condition Index) up to 50 (no “Poor” roads in Orinda), the City would need to spend $3.5 million per year to maintain the system.
 The only funds currently available for this come from the State’s gas tax and the County’s Measure J sales tax.
 By 2019 it is projected that these revenues will increase to $1 million.
 That is still $2.5 million short of the estimated expenses to adequately maintain the current 93 mile road system.
 A new (tax) revenue source would be needed to supply this $2.5 millon per year.

 The $2.5 million needed annually to maintain the 64 miles of Publicly Maintained Residential streets equates to $39,000 per mile.
 If that was spent on the 30 miles of Privately Maintained streets, this would add $1.2 million to the annual cost of maintaining the entire road network.